rpeszek/my-blogs/posts/2021-01-31-alternative.markdown

 [_add_blank_target _monad-validate_](https://hackage.haskell.org/package/monad-validate-1.2.0.0/docs/Control-Monad-Validate.html) provides an interesting and very useful validation _monad_ transformer (this is lawful if you do not compare error outputs) that can accumulate errors, it does not implement `Alternative`.

+There are many stackoverflow answers about Haskell solutions to accumulating errors.
+These typically refer to some of the packages in the above list, I am not linking them here.
-This list is not complete.
+I am sure, this list is not complete.
 Please let me know if you see a relevant work elsewhere.

 ## Conclusions, Thoughts

 The reasons why errors are being overlooked are not very clear to me.
-I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate to `Alternative`.
+I assembled a possible list when writing about the [_add_blank_target Maybe Overuse](https://rpeszek.github.io/posts/2021-01-17-maybe-overuse.html#why-maybe-is-overused-possible-explanations) and that list seems to translate to the `Alternative`.
 For example,  `Alternative` is very terse, something with a stronger error semantics will most likely be more verbose; coding with a pure `Alternative` is simple, stronger error semantics will likely be more complex ...

-FP (and Haskell) are (very) slowly becoming popular in the industry (I program Haskell at work).
-Overlooking errors will not help in improving the adoption rates.
-Haskell is very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
+Functional Programming (and Haskell) are slowly becoming popular (I program Haskell at work).
+Poor error handling will not help in improving the adoption rates.
+Haskell is a very effective and a super fast tool for writing new code, but it will never be considered as such by the industry.
 Code correctness, safety, maintainability, these are the selling points.
 But we can't get to the correctness by overlooking the errors.

-The Pessimist theme was partially inspired by the following two concepts.
+The _pessimist_ theme was partially inspired by the following two concepts.
 [_add_blank_target _Positivity Bias_](https://link.springer.com/referenceworkentry/10.1007%2F978-94-007-0753-5_2219#:~:text=Definition,favor%20positive%20information%20in%20reasoning.)
-and, its opposite, the [_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias) are psychological notions that, I believe, have deep relevance to the programming in general.
+and, its opposite, the [_add_blank_target _Negativity Bias_](https://en.wikipedia.org/wiki/Negativity_bias) are psychological notions that, I believe, have a deep relevance to the programming in general.
 _Positivity Bias_ includes a _tendency to favor positive information in reasoning_ and, by definition, will make you think about "happy path" and "sunny day scenarios".
 _Negativity Bias_ includes a _tendency to favor negative information in reasoning_ and, by definition, will make you consider "rainy day scenarios", corner cases, error handling, error information.
 I think we should embrace some form of _pessimism_ and put in on the pedestal next to the principled design.

-I hope this post will motivate more discussion about _error information loss_ in Haskell.
+I hope this post will motivate more discussion about handling of the _error information_ in Haskell.
 My particular interest is in discussing:

-*   is `ErrWarn` somewhere on Hackage and I did not see it?
-*   other interesting `Alternative` instances that care about errors
 *   your views about rethinking the `Alternative` typeclass
 *   your views on pessimism in programming
 *   your views on the error information loss in Haskell code
+*   is `ErrWarn` somewhere on Hackage and I did not see it?
+*   other interesting `Alternative` instances that care about errors
 *   obviously, anything that I got wrong

 reddit discussion (TODO)